havk64/holbertonschool-datastructures_algorithms/0x01-big-0-binary-search/README.md

 ### Task 15 - [Big O #Hash tables](BO-15)

+The time complexities of operations on a hash table with the implementation used on the Hash Table C project (chaining):

+- Searching for an element, best case
+- Searching for an element, worst case
+- Insertion, best case
+- Insertion, worst case
+- Deletion, best case
+- Deletion, worst case

 ### Task 16 - [Big O #16](BO-16)

 ### Task 17 - [Linear search](0-linear.c)